 The Cost of Bad Employer Branding

-The cost of bad employer branding extends beyond the direct financial implications.
-It can also harm a company’s reputation, leading to decreased customer trust and loyalty.
-Customers may choose to do business with companies that have a positive employer brand as they believe that well-treated employees are more likely to provide better products or services.
+The negative effects of bad employer branding go beyond the money that is lost.
+It can also hurt a business’s image, which can make customers less likely to trust and stick with it.
+People may choose to do business with companies that have a good workplace brand because they think that workers who are treated well will be more likely to give better products or services.

 Building a Strong Employer Brand